compsci-at-ccd/CSC-161-400/PITCHME.md

 ## Principles

-- If you do not understand, you have the right to demand a "show me".
+- If you do not understand, you have the right to demand a **show me**.
 This means a demonstration either in class or during office hours.
   + A demonstration means active code, either in class or during office hours.
   + If the need is best met by posting example code, for some cases I may do that.
+- I believe you best learn by doing.
+I suggest you bring your laptop or use the lab computer to follow along during lecture.
+  + I will post the starting and ending points on GitHub, within a Lecture branch.
+---?image=assets/image/john-reign-abarintos.jpg

+## Homework/Projects
-- Homework assignments have three parts:
+- Assignments (generally) have three parts:
   + Diagram describing the process/workflow
   + Documentation that identifies dependencies, liabilities and important information
   + Source Code